Was Johnny Depp Wasting Money Or Was Jack Sparrow Just Burying Treasure?

 So why didn’t The Management Group inform the Jack Sparrow actor if he was nearly out of funds?

-Johnny Depp may have a good case, according to an attorney for Perkins Cole, a company that routinely advises wealthy families on tax, trust, and estate planning.
+Johnny Depp may have a good case according to an attorney for Perkins Cole a company that routinely advises wealthy families on tax, trust, and estate planning.
 Mr. Domingo explained to USA Today.

 “They wanted him to sell the chateau or he’d be insolvent?
 Well, how did he get that close to insolvency (and not know it)?
 If what Depp’s lawsuit says is true there’s plenty unconventional about the way his money was managed.”